timoles/bachelor-arbeit/README.md

 * Lua in metasploit framework is not that great due to dependencies on windows (over all)

+* don't completely terminate ssl, establish ssl connection to metasploit-framework

+* If meterpreter should quit when malleable communication is not working this needs to be implemented in LUA, also need to provide return value which ends the meterpreter process

 # Bisherige Schritte

 1. Basic functionality Extension zum laufen gebracht